WorkuMekuriya/CLoIT/componentDoc.md

 ## Introduction

-This document provides an overview of the button components available in the project.
-There are two types of buttons: Rounded Buttons and Circular (Arrow) Buttons.
+This document provides an overview of the molecule components available in the project.

 ## Rounded Button